Nazariglez/pixi-animationloop/README.md

 Request animation frame ID
 #### .isRunning
 Used internally to know the state of the loop
+#### .stopOnVisibilityChange
+Stop the animation loop when the user move on to the other tab, when the user comes back the game will be resumed. (false by defult)
 #### .start()
 Start or resume the animation loop, emit the 'start' event
 #### .stop()